-Private Client
+Private Client Solicitors

 Planning for the future is something so many of us neglect to do.

-Yet having a plan in place to take care of your family and loved ones can help look after them, even when you’re no longer around.
+Yet, having a plan in place to take care of your family and loved ones can help look after them, even when you’re no longer around.

-And did you know that around 65% of adults in Scotland have no Will?
+Around 65% of adults in Scotland have no Will?
 Around 90% don’t have a Power of Attorney.

 Alan Borrowman